Perl/PPCs/rfcs/rfcXXXX.md

 ## Backwards Compatibility

-If code relies upon the `join` function to convert objects to plain strings, this would break that code, thus a feature flag seems necessary.
+### `substr`

 There is no need autogenerate an implementation for `substr` if it is missing, as the stringification will happen as it does now.

-Modules which implement their own `join` would need to add version-conditional logic to work with different versions of Perl.

 `overload::substr` would become an optional dependency for modules that needs to support older Perls.

+### `join`

+If code relies upon the `join` function to convert objects to plain strings, this would break that code, thus a feature flag seems necessary.

+Modules with overloading, which had to implement their own `join` (to get a different behaviour than the stringification of the builtin `join`) could add version-conditional logic to work with different versions of Perl and delegate to the builtin `join` if the feature is available.
+New modules may choose not to implement their own `join`, thus dropping support for older versions of perl.

 ## Security Implications